-▼ The Clock Battery
+The Clock Battery

 The camera clock is powered by a separate, non-rechargeable CR1616 lithium battery with a life of about two years.
-When this battery is low, a community is considered in the top control panel while the standby timer is on, indicating that it is time to purchase a replacement.
-For information on replacing the clock battery, see "Replacing the Clock Battery" ( 221).
+When this battery is low, a come icon will be displayed in the top control panel while the standby timer is on, indicating that it is time to purchase a replacement.
+For information on replacing the clock battery, see "Replacing the Clock Battery" (□ 221).